 We use similar techniques at Inside Value.
 With every stock, we cautiously evaluate each of these factors -- focusing on competitive advantages, potential threats, the balance sheet, and anything we can glean from SEC filings -- to determine whether the business is likely to provide a solid return for shareholders in the future.
 In our initial recommendation of any company, we discuss the risks the company faces and provide updates when new risks appear on the horizon.
 By focusing on great businesses and understanding the potential risks of any company, we endeavor to achieve Buffett's first rule -- "Never lose money."
 To see the companies we've identified, take a 30-day guest pass to Inside Value.
 There's no obligation to subscribe.

 This article was originally published on Oct.
 7, 2005.
 It has been updated.

 Fool contributor Richard Gibbons has forgotten what rule No. 2 is.
-He does not have a position in any of the companies mentioned in this article.
-Dow is a Motley Fool Income Investor recommendation.
-3M is an Inside Value choice.
+Pfizer and Nokia are Inside Value recommendations.
+He has no position in any of the companies mentioned in this article.
 The Motley Fool has a disclosure policy.